timothyf1/msc-dissertation/README.md

 - Data processing to produce a set of alert points
 - Mobile application to give audible alerts while driving

+## OpenStreetMap data

+OpenStreetMap has been used in this project as the map data source.
+OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/) (ODbL) by the [OpenStreetMap Foundation](https://osmfoundation.org/) (OSMF).
+Further information available at [openstreetmap.org/copyright](https://www.openstreetmap.org/copyright)

 ## Used Libraries